SGPracing/Project1_Python_Game/README.md

 # DICE GAME: MAFIA

-Python code for a 2-player game exploring the fundamantals of Python and Pandas dataframe for creating a gaming loop and display players status through the game.
+Python code for a 2-player game exploring the fundamantals of Python and Pandas dataframe through functions and recursive functions, requiring users's input and Players status are displyed through the game until a winner is declared.